Siege of Zaragoza (1809): Aftermath

 Under the terms of surrender the garrison marched out of the city and stacked their arms outside the Portillo gate.
 They had the choice of going into captivity or joining the French army.
 Of the 32,000 men at the start of the siege only 8,000 survived.
 The terms of surrender allowed private property to be respected and a general amnesty was granted to the city.
 Although some looting took place the city was not sacked.

 The suffering of the city had been terrible with estimated deaths of 54,000 made up of 20,000 soldiers and 34,000 civilians.
-Lannes himself estimated that the population of Saragossa had fallen from 55,500 to 15,000.
+Lannes himself estimated that the population of Zaragoza had fallen from 55,500 to 15,000.
 The city considered the Florence of Spain was completely destroyed, losing many emblematic buildings like Abbey of Santa Engracia or the houses of the kingdom, the government headquarters of the medieval era.
 The French had also suffered losing about 10,000 men – 4,000 in battle and the rest to sickness.
 Palafox himself was harshly treated by the French who imprisoned him as a traitor at Vincennes.